 - The importer is to be informed by the concerned authority to be present at the time of visual inspection of the food consignment.
 If a second communication is sent to the importer to confirm his attendance on the stipulated date and time of inspection, he can respond within the next working day and be present for the inspection.
 However, if he fails to present himself, the inspection can be carried out in his absence.

 The Food Safety and Standards (FSS) Act, 2006: Food import in India is entirely governed by the FSS Act, 2006.
-As per this Act, all importers need to obtain a licence for import of food items.
+As per this Act, all importers need to obtain a license for import of food items.
 Imports will not be allowed if there is any infringement of any provisions or regulations of the FSS Act.
 Importantly, the importers must keep abreast with the latest procedural developments issued by the FSSAI from time-to-time.

 The Food Import Clearance System (FICS): The FICS allows importers to obtain a no-objection certificate (NOC) for imported food items.
-Applications must be submitted exclusively online through the FICS portal and these applications are processed on first-come-first-served basis.
+Applications must be submitted exclusively online through the FICS portal and these applications are processed on the first-come-first-served basis.
 However, processing is done on the same day in case of refrigerated perishable food items and air cargo.

 The system has the following useful features: